-During this time of the year, a variety of root vegetables is very common in Japanese dishes, such as Japanese radish, turnips and lotus roots.
+During this time of the year, a variety of root vegetables is widespread in Japanese dishes, such as Japanese radish, turnips, and lotus roots.
 It provides warmth and sustenance to the body’s condition and health.

 The creativity of all Season

-When vegetables are seasonal there is often a glut of particular ingredients at a particular period of time.
-A variety of cooking methods, (frying, broiling, grilling) and seasoning (spices, salt, miso paste, soy sauce) allows the same vegetables to be enjoyed in many different ways.
-Take for example, when cooking with Japanese radish, the skin can be sliced thinly and fried, the root can be boiled, and the leaves can be blanched, finely chopped and mixed with rice.
+When vegetables are seasonal, there is often a glut of particular ingredients in a specific period.
+A variety of cooking methods (frying, broiling, grilling) and seasoning (spices, salt, miso paste, soy sauce) allows the same vegetables are enjoyed in many different ways.
+Take, for example, when cooking with Japanese radish, the skin can be sliced thinly and fried, the root can be boiled, and the leaves can be blanched, finely chopped and mixed with rice.

-In the preparation of foods in temples, it is essential to notice that all parts of the vegetable, as well as the ingredients, are in various ways in the part of cooking.
-In this way the whole foodstuff is used, without wasting any of it, is also kind to the environment.
+In preparation of foods in temples, it is essential to notice all parts of the vegetable, as well as the ingredients, are in various ways in the region of cooking.
+In this way, the whole foodstuff it is used, without wasting any of it, is also kind to the environment.

 The healthiness of all Season

 In addition to the vegetables and fruit of all the seasons, dried foodstuffs such as seaweeds, mushrooms, tofu are often used in every household and temple.
 These sun-dried foodstuffs are high in nutritional value and concentrated flavor, which is traditional staples in the Japanese diet.

 Eating dried foodstuffs is said to ensure a long, healthy life.
 Seaweeds, for instance, it is rich in fiber, calcium, minerals, and iodine to control blood pressure and cholesterol levels.
 Tofu products are high in protein yet low in calories and fat.